twitch4j/twitch4j/README.md

 ## A quick note:

-This API aims to retrieve all twitch relation information from the Twitch REST API V5, Twitch PubSub and the Twitch IRC Server.
-Furthermore there are integrations with 3rd-party services like Streamlabs.
+This project provides multiple standalone modules you can use to interact with twitch and related services.

 ## Quick Start